Showing posts with label first book. Show all posts

 This book was written for me, so of course I love it.
 The entire Harrowbethian Saga deals with relationships and fantasy exploits I often daydreamed about as a young woman.
 What else was there to do with all that free time in school?

 It was delightful fun inventing new cultures and then mingling them in a way that forced a cast of dynamic personalities to interrelate.
-Meet the strong and sexy Mishmorats and the fearless warrior Viiduns and the repulsive Ghengats and Eena's race―cemented in tradition―the refined Harrowbethians.
+Meet the strong and sexy Mishmorats, the fearless warrior Viiduns, the repulsive Ghengats, and Eena's race―cemented in tradition―the refined Harrowbethians.
 There is never a dull moment in this tale, whether running from frightful, gem-eyed dragons (that receive names in book two) or surviving the persecution of Ghengats or taking sides in conflicts between blood-related enemies as well as reluctant friends.
 Get ready to find yourself hooked on a lively fantasy-scifi-adventure-romance because this is just the beginning of Eena's unusual adventures!

 View other reviews